germanponce/dependencies_graph/dependencies_graph/README.md

 # Odoo Dependencies Graph

-This tool is aimed to help software developers to get a better understanding of the dependencies among the installed modules in an Odoo application.
-It also shows the dependencies graph of the JavaScript files defined in Odoo.
+This tool is aimed to help software developers to get a better understanding of the dependencies among the modules and the models relationship in an Odoo application.
+It also shows the inheritance graph of JavaScript objects defined in Odoo.

-We use the library [vis.js](http://visjs.org/) to render the graph.
+The library [vis.js](http://visjs.org/) is used to render the graph.

 ## Types of graph

-1. Odoo Module Children

-    Given an Odoo module it shows every module that depends of him directly or indirectly.
+### Modules graph

-2. Odoo Module Parents
+1. Odoo Module Parents

     Given an Odoo module it shows every module in which the module depends on.
-These are every modules that needs to be installed before him.
+These are the modules that need to be installed before it.

+2. Odoo Module Children

+    Given an Odoo module it shows every module that depends of it directly or indirectly.

+A module can have redundant dependencies.
+The option `Acyclic graph` shows or hides these redundant dependencies.

+### Models graph

+Given some models it shows the relationship graph with other models.

+Some models, for example `res.users`, have relations with all models.
+The option `Ignore` exclude some models from the graph.

+The option `Depth` specifies how deep the graph is going to be.
+A lower value is recommended.

+### JS objects graph

+1. JavaScript Parents

+    Given some JavaScript constructor functions, the graph shows the functions (parents) which the given functions extend.

-3. JavaScript Graph
+2. JavaScript Children

-    This is the graph of every JavaScript file declared using `odoo.define()` function.
-Every dependency is declared using `require()` function from Odoo.

-In the `keywords` input you can filter the nodes shown in the graph.
+    Given some JavaScript constructor functions, the graph shows the functions (children) that extend the given functions.